sharontherese/latin-mass-funeral/content/Resources/FAQs.md

 # What’s different with a Latin Mass wedding?

+Lots!
 The big things that are different are the language, and the order of events.
 The language is in Latin, the official language of the Catholic Church.

 In Catholic weddings in the _Novus Ordo_ Mass, the actual wedding - the _Rite of Marriage_ - happens in the middle of the mass.
 In the _Latin Mass_, the Rite of Marriage happens at the beginning, and is followed by the mass, uninterrupted.

+For more information on details about what makes the Latin Mass distinct, visit the [Latin Mass] (https://www.latinmasswedding.com/resources/the-mass/) page.

 # What can I customize with the wedding Mass?
 Not much, really.
 The _propers_ for the wedding Mass (texts of the Mass that change each Sunday, like the readings) are set and cannot be personalized.
 If you want a sung Mass, you can choose some of the music, to an extent, and how the music is sung (like _chant_ or _polyphony_).
 This will depend entirely on the resources available to you and your church.